h2suzuki/ansible-lxr-nupic.core/README.md

 When the target repository has a new commit and you want to **add that new version** of the source tree to be index, just run:

         ansible-playbook -i hosts site.yml --tags retrieve_source,indexing

-          or
+or by the reversed way:

         ansible-playbook -i hosts site.yml --skip-tags setup

-If you want to instruct the playbook to use a specific tag, edit `lxr_tag_vcs` in "group_vars/lxr-servers".
+To retrieve and index a specific version of source tree, edit `lxr_tag_vcs` in "group_vars/lxr-servers".
 Then, run the above command.
 Optionally, you can override the version name shown on the browser by defining `lxr_tag_name` in the configuration file.

 You can also pass `lxr_tag_name` and `lxr_tag_vcs` using "-e" command line option, if you don't want to edit the configuration file.